ben-mays/file-server/README.md

 ### Clients

 Clients can be implemented by simply using the proper headers.
 Example cURL requests are provided below.
-Note, the server doesn't support [chunked transfer encoding](https://en.wikipedia.org/wiki/Chunked_transfer_encoding), the body of the request is a raw byte array, so clients will have to process requests synchronously or parse the `Content-Range` header in the response to place the chunk accurately.
+The server doesn't support [chunked transfer encoding](https://en.wikipedia.org/wiki/Chunked_transfer_encoding), and the body of the request is a raw byte array.
+Clients will have to process responses synchronously or parse the `Content-Range` header in the response to place the chunk accurately.

 #### Java / Bash